prescottprue/react-redux-firebase/docs/firestore.md

 # Firestore

-To correctly begin using firestore, make sure you have the following:
+To begin using Firestore with `react-redux-firebase`, make sure you have the following:
-* `v2.0.0-beta.11` or higher (most like to use `next` tag in package.json)
+* `v2.0.0` or higher of `react-redux-firebase`
 * Install `redux-firestore` in your project using `npm i --save redux-firestore@latest`
 * `firestore` imported with `import 'firebase/firestore'`
 * `firestore` initialize with `firebase.firestore()`